Rapperswil: Transportation

+The harbour is located adjacent to Rapperswil railway station and served by regular boat lines of ZSG.
+Boats run to/from Zurich and other lakeside towns.

 Since 2008, the bus service in Rapperswil-Jona (Stadtbus Rapperswil-Jona) has been provided by the Verkehrsbetriebe Zürichsee und Oberland (VZO).
 In addition, Schneider Busbetrieb operates line 622 to Wagen (continues to St. Gallenkappel/Wattwil) and line 621 to Buech/St. Dyonis.

 As of 2016, an average of 26,000 road vehicles cross the Seedamm causeway and the Bahnhofstrasse road in Rapperswil every day.
 As of 30 June 2016, Rapperswil-Jona is expected to participate as the first Swiss city in a pilot project for so-called Mobility pricing in order to relieve the traffic on road and rail during rush hours.